paul-m/druplex/README.md

   * `$druplex['api_prefix']` (Mostly working, not entirely..)
   * `$druplex['api_user']`
   * `$druplex['api_password']`
+6. Point your web browser to `http://example.com/api`.
+After logging in with the http authentication, you will see a Silex error.
+Success!
+7. Try `http://example.com/api/user/1` and you'll see a bit of JSON representing user 1.
+Rock on.

 The `api_user` and `api_password` settings are used in protecting the Silex paths behind http authentication.
 You can't turn this off in settings.
+Default values: paul password

 Note that in order to add Druplex to your Pantheon-hosted site, you'll have to say `composer require mile23/druplex @dev --prefer-dist` since Pantheon (rightly) balks when you try to include git submodules.